arq5x/poretools/README.md

-A wee toolkit for working with nanopore sequencing data from Oxford Nanopore.
+% poretools: a toolkit for working with nanopore sequencing data from Oxford Nanopore.

-Nick Loman and Aaron Quinlan
+% Nick Loman and Aaron Quinlan

 Requirements
 ===================